Web of Connection

 Dharma Contemplation

-We meet weekly on Saturdays from 4-6 pm.
+Aruna Dhammadhira teaches on the first Saturday of the month and Paulette Morris teaches on the second from 2 - 4 pm (winter hours).
 We begin with some chanting, followed by meditation (sometimes guided), walking meditation outdoors when possible, a Dhamma talk, followed by an interactive activity or discussion.
-Twice a month, participants may take the five training precepts for lay Buddhists if they wish.
 We are currently meeting both in person and on Zoom (hybrid).
 Contact WEB for the Zoom link or subscribe to the weekly bulletin.

-The above classes are also listed in our Calendar
+The above programs are also listed in our Calendar

 Picture